Adventure Parc Snowdonia: Pool

 The pool is 300 metre long and 110 metre wide, containing a total of six million gallons of water.
-A bi-directional snowplough-shaped wave-generation mechanism, towed on a cable between the two central towers, moves up and down the pool on a three-rail track, generating the waves.
-The underwater machinery, powered by a 2MW motor, is covered with a protective stainless steel netted screen, to keep surfers from any moving parts, yet without impairing the energy of the waves.

-The water in the pool is cleaned and cycled every 24 hours by passing through ultraviolet cleaners, so that the water can be chlorine-free.
+A bi-directional snowplough-shaped wave-generation mechanism, towed on a cable between the two central towers, moved up and down the pool on a three-rail track, generating the waves.
+The underwater machinery, powered by a 2MW motor, is covered with a protective stainless steel netted screen, to keep surfers from any moving parts, while not impairing the energy of the waves.
+The water in the pool was cleaned and cycled every 24 hours by passing through ultraviolet cleaners, so that the water can be chlorine-free.

-The wave pool can be used by as many as 52 surfers at one time.
+The wave pool could be used by as many as 52 surfers at one time.

 Other attractions

-As well as the wave pool, since the park expanded to become Adventure Parc Snowdonia it offers indoor attractions such as an assault course, high ropes, soft play, and caving, and outdoor attractions including a zip line, climbing wall, and bike hire.
+As well as the wave pool, since the park expanded to become Adventure Parc Snowdonia, it offered indoor attractions such as ninja assault courses, a high ropes course, soft play, and caving, and outdoor attractions including a zip line, climbing wall, and bike hire.